The white stone houses, called Trulli, with the characteristic cone shaped roofs in the Abruzzo region, Italy

 Where to put prepositional phrases in Italian sentences?

-If your sentence has a prepositional phrase it will normally go at the end, after the object(s):
+If your sentence has a it will normally go at the end, after the object(s):

 Ho comprato una stampante nuova al negozio all’angolo.